sarojbelbase/covidnepal/README.md

 </span>
 ## Introduction

 **covidnepal** is just "another try" to look into covidcases inside Nepal.
 The main purpose of building this one again is to provide reliable, detailed & more informational data inside a same application.
-It depends on reliable API (after spending months for it).
-It is PWA based,(Progressive Web App) meaning it could be installed inside the browser easily like a mobile application and later it could be run offline.
-For UI/UX it uses dark **neumorphic** design & smoother animations.
+It depends on reliable API (after spending months for it) and PWA based (Progressive Web App) meaning it could be installed inside the browser like a mobile application and later it could be run be run like an application.
+By default it uses dark **neumorphic** UI design.

 ### Features

 * Lists covid-cases by districts & provinces
 * Tracks live cases worldwide
-* Infinitely loaded covid related news
+* Infinitely loaded covid-19 related news
-* Installable on any web browser & smartphones
+* Installable on any web browser or smartphone
-* Official telegram bot for alternate updates
+* Official telegram bot support for alternate updates
 * Neumorphic styled design
-* Dark mode enabled by default
+* Dark mode by default

 ### Links